AP6YC/dark-future/README.md

 # dark-future

-A collection of mainly dark VSCode themes that are inspired by the Dark Future of Cyberpunk fiction.
+A collection of dark VSCode themes that are inspired by the Dark Future of Cyberpunk fiction.

 ## About